Syria's armed Bedouins say they have withdrawn from Druze-majority city after fighting

 The Bedouins' withdrawal brought a cautious calm to the area, with humanitarian convoys on their way.
 The Syrian Red Crescent said Sunday it sent 32 trucks loaded with food, medicine, water, fuel and other aid, after the fighting left the province with power cuts and shortages.

-Syria's state news agency SANA reported that the convoy entered Sweida on Sunday, but accused Druze spiritual leader Sheikh Hikmat al-Hijri and his armed supporters of turning back a government delegation that accompanied another convoy.
+Syria's state news agency SANA reported that the convoy entered Sweida on Sunday, but accused al-Hijri and his armed supporters of turning back a government delegation that accompanied another convoy.

+The Foreign Ministry in a statement said the convoy accompanying the delegation had two ambulances loaded with aid provided by local and international organizations.

 “We reaffirm that we have no dispute with anyone on any religious or ethnic basis," the statement read.
 "Shame and disgrace be upon all those who seek to sow discord and hatred in the minds of young people.”